GAMR1520/GAMR1520/refactoring.md

 cherries
 ```

-We can also update our calling code to specify a title.
+We can also update our calling code to specify a different title.

 ```python
 shopping = ['apples', 'bananas', 'cherries']